-I. Course Description: This course is an introduction to the operation and uses of a word-processing program that covers topics related to the objectives used for the Microsoft Office Specialist (MOS) Core Exam in Word.
-Topics include inserting and modifying text, creating and modifying paragraphs, formatting documents, managing documents, working with graphics, and workgroup collaboration.
+I. Course Description: This course is an introduction to the operation and uses of a spreadsheet program.
+Topics covered include working with cells and cell data, managing workbooks, formatting and printing worksheets, modifying workbooks, creating and revising formulas, creating and modifying graphics, and workgroup collaboration.
+Students taking this course in an online format must have access to a computer with a spreadsheet program.
 Prerequisites: None.
-Familiarity with file management on a personal computer is recommended.
 1 Cr.
 (2 Lec., 2 Lab. for 5 weeks) Fall and spring semesters.